rapid7/insightconnect-plugins/jamf/help.md

 #### Get Devices Names and IDs

-This action is used to get a list of user's devices names and IDs.
+This action is used to get a list of a user's device names and IDs.

 ##### Input